enduserrr/sand/born2beroot/README.md

 ## GOOD TO KNOW

 Virtual Machine:
-VM is virtualized computational device created inside a physical computer and it's OS.
-The vm gets uses a given amount of resources partitioned from the physical computer for the vm.
-VM has it's own operating system and software as any computer woud.
-It is a closed system inside a host system, making it useful as a testing environment for risky or unstable endevours as well as giving the user the benefit of having multiple different OS's and digital environments on singular hardware device. >> Cost effective, versatile and easily containable.
+A Virtual Machine (VM) is a virtualized computational device created inside a physical computer along with its operating system.
+The VM utilizes a specified amount of resources partitioned from the physical computer.
+It has its own operating system and software, functioning as a closed system within a host system.
+VMs are valuable for testing risky or unstable endeavors and provide the benefit of having multiple different OS environments on a single hardware device.
+They are cost-effective, versatile, and easily containable.

 Aptitude & apt:
 Both are package managers.
-Unlike apt (lower level) aptitude is a higher level package manager.
-Compared to apt it has more robust and numerous capabilities as well as graphical user interface.
+Aptitude is a higher-level package manager compared to apt, offering more robust capabilities and a graphical user interface.

 AppArmor:
-Is a security module in the Linux kernel that enables the system admin to restrict what capabilities a program can use.
+AppArmor is a security module in the Linux kernel that allows the system admin to restrict the capabilities of a program.

-LVM:
+LVM (Logical Volume Manager):
-Lvm is short for logical volume manager which enables easier allocation and management of logical volumes on physical volumes.
-It offers more flexibility compared to conventional partitioning schemes for storing volumes.
+LVM enables easier allocation and management of logical volumes on physical volumes, offering more flexibility than conventional partitioning schemes for storing volumes.

-Logical volumes are groups of information from one or more physical volumes.
-Physical volumes can be physical storage devices or partitions of physical storage devices.
+Logical volumes are groups of information from one or more physical volumes, which can be physical storage devices or partitions of physical storage devices.

 ## USEFUL COMMANDS